Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 772 / 1409

+### Day 096: April 11, 2019

+**Today's Progress:** Re-organized the chrome extension: each class is stored in a separate .js file.
+Made the buttons work.
+To-do list is half-way done.
+(2 hr)

+**Thoughts:** The switching of different apps is so easy with React!
+But I am still feeling stuck on the to-do list - Don't want to follow the tutorial!

 ### Day 095: April 10, 2019

 **Today's Progress:** Decided the name of my chrome extension: Just kitting.
 Made the general layout, and first time using a sass stylesheet in a React app, so the color theme can be changed easily.
 (1 hr)